e-c-k-e-r/vall-e/README.md

 Included is a helper script to parse the training metrics.
 Simply invoke it with, for example: `python3 -m vall_e.plot --yaml="./training/config.yaml"`

-You can specify what X and Y labels you want to plot against by passing `--xs tokens_processed --ys loss stats.acc`
+You can specify what X and Y labels you want to plot against by passing `--xs tokens_processed --ys loss.nll stats.acc`

 ### Notices